dheffelfinger/j1-hol/ex-security.md

 ```java
  @DeclareRoles({"foo", "bar"})
 ```
-:arrow_right: This annotation specific that our application will work with 2 types of user roles: foo & bar.
+:arrow_right: This annotation specifies that our application will work with 2 types of user roles: foo & bar.

 ```java
  @ServletSecurity(@HttpConstraint(rolesAllowed = "foo"))